-Prior to the Corporate Reorganization, Laredo LLC was authorized to issue equity incentive awards in the form of Restricted Units.
-Unvested Restricted Units could not be sold, transferred or assigned.
+Prior to the Corporate Reorganization, Laredo LLC was authorized to issue equity incentive awards in the form of Restricted Units, Unvested Restricted Units could not be sold, transferred or assigned.
 The fair value of the Restricted Units was measured based upon the estimated market price of the underlying member units as of the date of grant.
 The Restricted Units were subject to the following vesting terms: 20% at the grant date and 20% annually thereafter.
 The fair value of the Restricted Units in excess of the amounts paid by the employee, which is zero, was amortized to expense over its applicable requisite service period using the straight-line method.
-In the event of a termination of employment for cause, all Restricted Units, including unvested Restricted Units and vested Restricted Units and all rights arising from such Restricted Units and from being a holder thereof, were forfeited.
-In the event of a termination of employment, in the event of a termination of employment for cause, all Restricted Units and from being a holder thereof, were forfeited.
+In the event of a termination of employment for cause, all Restricted Units, including unvested Restricted Units and vested Restricted Units, and all rights arising from such Restricted Units and from being a holder thereof, were forfeited.
+In the event of a termination of employment without cause or a resignation, all unvested Restricted Units and all rights arising from such Restricted Units and from being a holder thereof, were forfeited.
 For a period of one year from the date of termination of employment, in the event of a termination of employment for cause, the Company could elect to redeem the Series A Units and BOE Preferred Units at a price per unit equal to the lesser of the fair market value or original purchase price.
-In the event of a termination without cause or a resignation, the Company could elect to redeem the Series A Units and BOE Preferred Units at a price equal to the lesser of the fair market value or original purchase price.
-In the event of a termination without cause or a resignation, the Company could elect to redeem the Series A Units and BOE Preferred Units at a price equal to the fair market value.
+In the event of a termination without cause or a resignation, the Company could elect to redeem the Series A Units and BOE Preferred Units and vested Restricted Units at a price equal to the fair market value.